elatov/elatov.github.io/_posts/2012-06-25-esx-host-experiences-high-davg-infortrend-san.md

 	~ # esxcli corestorage claiming reclaim -d naa.600d02310008483bOOOOOOOO7ef9583c

-But I had one path so it didn&#8217;t make a difference.
+But I had one path so it didn't make a difference.
 We then ran an *esxcfg-rescan* to reclaim the device and then double checked the settings to see the following:

 	~ # esxcfg-rescan vmhba37